ClassyOS/ClassC/specification.md

 ### Using Multiple Segments

-In order to use a variable or function from another segement, you write the name of the segement and the segment and the name of the function/variable, seperated by the scope oporator(::).
+In order to use a variable, function ot type from another segement, you write the name of the segement and the segment and the name of the function/variable/type, seperated by the scope oporator(::).
 For example:

 ``` c
 data foo {